-Drought status in Maryland, Virginia and Pennsylvania is normal.
+Drought status is normal in Maryland's central region, most of Virginia and in Pennsylvania.
+The Western region in Maryland and the Roanoke and Eastern Shore region in Virginia are in drought watch.
 The current drought stage, as defined in the Metropolitan Washington Council of Governments (MWCOG)'s water supply and drought response awareness plan, is normal.